Gyeeta/gyeeta.github.io/docs/installation/madhava_install.md

 ---
-title: shyama Server Installation
+title: madhava Server Installation
-description: Shyama Central Server Installation
+description: Madhava Intermediate Server Installation
 keywords:
-  - shyama
+  - madhava
   - installation
 ---

-# Shyama Central Server Installation
+# Madhava Intermediate Server Installation

-Shyama Server is the only component in Gyeeta which will interact with all other components.

 ## Network Connectivity Requirements {#network}

-As Shyama will communicate with all other components, Shyama needs to be installed on a host that can be connected to by all other components and all Hosts that need to be monitored.
+Madhava Intermediate servers connect to Shyama Central server and also communicate with Partha Host Agents and Node Webserver.

-It is recommended that the Shyama server and its PostgresDB be in the same Network Regin and Zone to limit Network costs and for better performance.
+It is recommended that the Madhava server and its PostgresDB be in the same Network Regin and Zone to limit Network costs and for better performance.

 ## Installation Instructions